Neural Signals Generate Clinical Notes in the Wild

-Given an EEG recording session $\mathbf{X}\in \mathbb{R}^{N\times C\times T}$, where $N, C$, and $T$ denote the number of epochs, channels, and time points per epoch (typically 10 seconds) respectively, we first tokenize mini $1$s windows within each epoch using a pretrained EEG encoder.
-The resulting representations are then aggregated across mini-windows and channels to produce a single token per epoch, yielding a compact sequence of epoch tokens $\mathbf{E}_{\text{eeg}} \in \mathbb{R}^{N \times D_{\text{eeg}}}$, where $D_{\text{eeg}}$ is the embedding dimension.
+Given an EEG recording session $\mathbf{X}\in \mathbb{R}^{N\times C\times T}$, where $N, C$, and $T$ denote the number of epochs, channels, and time points per epoch (typically 10 seconds) respectively, we first tokenize $1$s windows within each epoch using a pretrained EEG encoder.
+The resulting representations are then aggregated across windows and channels to produce a single token per epoch, yielding a compact sequence of epoch tokens $\mathbf{E}_{\text{eeg}} \in \mathbb{R}^{N \times D_{\text{eeg}}}$, where $D_{\text{eeg}}$ is the embedding dimension.
 The aggregation strategy is encoder-dependent.
-For example, CBraMod applies pooling~\cite{wang2024cbramod}, whereas LaBraM~\cite{jiang2024large} and TFM-Tokenizer~\cite{pradeepkumar2025single} uses \texttt{[CLS]} pooling.
-This tokenization compresses the tokens by up to $C\times T$ ($\sim220\times$ compared to mini-window tokenization), enabling EEG recordings to fit within LLM context limits.
+For example, CBraMod applies pooling~\cite{wang2024cbramod}, whereas TFM-Tokenizer~\cite{pradeepkumar2025single} uses \texttt{[CLS]} pooling.
+This tokenization compresses the tokens by up to $C\times T$ ($\sim220\times$ compared to window tokenization), enabling EEG recordings to fit within LLM context limits.